 A broadside is a single sheet of paper that has printing on only one side, usually created for public display.
 A broadside provides information, commentary, proclamations, or other announcements.
 Though they may also have been circulated by hand, broadsides were often posted in town squares or other high-traffic areas.

 The chamber built for the Declaration of Independence’s display was constructed specifically to keep the Declaration in the best condition possible.
 The lights are very dim, and the case has its own temperature and humidity control.
 Curators can monitor the lighting, temperature, and humidity to ensure the document’s safety.

 The whereabouts of this broadside are unknown until 1941 when a private collector offered it for sale for $750.
 The Newman Family eventually acquired the broadside.
 It was displayed on a wall in their home two blocks from here for over 60 years until it was gifted to Washington University Libraries in 2015.

 For more detailed information on visiting the Declaration, please see our Visiting FAQ below; for additional questions regarding a visit to the Declaration of Independence exhibition, please contact Special Collections by telephone at (314) 935-5495 or via email (email@example.com).

+Please check the Olin Library Guidelines and Policies page for current visitor policies.
 There is no cost for entry.
-Please check the Olin Library Guidelines and Policies page for current visitor policies.
-The Declaration Chamber is expected to return to regular open hours in January of 2022.